gandrala-rishika/SmartWardrobe/README.md

 ## Acknowledgments

-Thanks to OpenRouter for AI models, MongoDB for the database, FastAPI for the web framework, and Netlify & Render for deployment.
+Thanks to OpenRouter for AI models, MongoDB for the database, FastAPI for the web framework, and Render for deployment.
 We thank you from the bottom of our hearts for helping us complete this project